rust-lang/cargo/src/doc/config.md

-target = "triple"         # build for the target triple target-dir = "target"     # path of where to place all generated artifacts rustflags = ["..", ".."]  # custom flags to pass to all compiler invocations
+target = "triple"         # build for the target triple target-dir = "target"     # path of where to place all generated artifacts rustflags = ["..", ".."]  # custom flags to pass to all compiler invocations incremental = true        # whether or not to enable incremental compilation

 [term]
 verbose = false        # whether cargo provides verbose output